 You can also use one of Japan’s Transport Apps to plan your visit.

-Useful Information About the Bus Services to Mt.
-Iwaki
+Useful Information About the Bus Services to Mount Iwaki

-As mentioned earlier, direct bus services will carry you all the way up to the 8th station.
-The special return bus ticket – Skyline Return Bus Ticket (スカイライン往復乗車券), will only cost you 3,000 yen.
+As mentioned earlier, direct bus services will carry you all the way up to the 8th station of Mt.
+Iwaki.
+The special return bus ticket, Skyline Return Bus Ticket (スカイライン往復乗車券), costs only 2,550 yen.
 This ticket lasts for two days.

-- From Date Onsen to the 8th station, it will cost 1,000 yen.
+- From Date Onsen to Mt.
+Iwaki the 8th station, the fare is 1,200 yen.

-Important: Please note that this ticket is only available between early May and mid-October each year when the bus service operates between Karekitai (枯木平) and the 8th station (the exact dates change depending on the snow condition).
+Important: Please note that this ticket is only available between early May and mid-October each year, when the bus service operates between Karekitai (枯木平) and the 8th station (exact dates vary depending on snow conditions).

-For more information, please refer to the official website HERE and translate it to English using Google Chrome’s translation function at the right of the address bar.
+For more information, please refer to the official website HERE and translate it into English using Google Chrome’s translation feature at the top right of the address bar.

-The Easiest Way to Reach the Summit of Mt.
-Iwaki
+The Easiest Way to Reach the Summit of Mount Iwaki

-In autumn, trees growing on the part of the mountain below you will blend together like a colorful carpet (we wish we were there between early to mid-October)!
+In autumn, trees growing on the part of the mountain below you will blend into a colorful carpet (we wish we were there between early and mid-October)!

 Here, apart from the spacious car park for those who drove all the way up, there is also a viewing deck above the rest area building that you have to drop by for the spectacular view (such as the sunset in the photo)!